 Application of the scale conversion calculator

-Let's imagine that you've found a plan of your dream garden shed.
+Let's imagine that you've found a plan for your dream garden shed.
 On a scale model instruction, it is written that the length is 10 cm, the width is 8 cm, and the height is 5 cm.
-You want to build a structure with the length of 5 m, where the proportions of other dimensions are conserved.
+You want to build a structure with a length of 5 m, where the proportions of other dimensions are conserved.

 10 cm / 5 m = 0.02.

 Write it down in the form of a numerical scale,